codeconscious/codeconscious.github.io/_posts/2025-11-09-one-year-of-fsharp.md

 What’s next?
 I’ve also dug into Haskell and OCaml a little too.
 F# is great, but I’d like to know more about those languages’ more powerful type systems too.
 I’m still unsure which, if either, I'll focus on, though.

-My opinion: Every software engineer should spend some time with a FP language—and if you’re already a .NET engineer, F# is the obvious choice.
+My opinion: Every software engineer should spend some time with a functional-first FP language—and if you’re already a .NET engineer, F# is the obvious choice.
 Whether or not you decide to stick with it, I feel confident you’ll come away a better software engineer.